anirudhgha/p-bit/README.md

     m = myPcircuit.saveSteps(Nt)

 saveSteps returns an Nt * Nm matrix.
 Each row of m contains the state of each Nm p-bits as the p-circuit ran Nt times.

+### getBoltzmann

+    histboltz = myPcircuit.getBoltzmann()

+myPcircuit contains the J, h, and Nm of your current pcircuit.
+These parameters are used to find the Boltzmann statistics of which states myPcircuit should occupy.

+Returns a normalized-to-1 np array of length 2^Nm with the exact probability of occupation for each state.

+Note, for Nm > 15, it may take a very long time for getBoltzmann() to execute.
+It must calculate a probability for each of 2^Nm states.

+Ex.
+>  histboltz = myPcircuit.getBoltzmann()
+>  print(histboltz)

+prints the following for Nm = 3:

+> [0.04573869 0.14532606 0.22552337 0.08341188 0.08341188 0.22552337 0.14532606 0.04573869]

 ## Variable Definitions